Hemophilia at a glance:

 Cats with a severe deficiency in affected factors often die at birth.

-- Protracted bleeding following injury and/or surgery which is commonly seen in young cats during desexing (spaying or neutering).
+- Protracted bleeding following injury and/or surgery which may first occur when the cat is spayed or neutered.
 Bleeding is usually milder in cats with hemophilia B.

 - Bruising and swelling under the skin due to hematomas.
 These often go unnoticed due to the cat’s fur covering most of the skin.